ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/top-down-n1/optimize-1.md

         #endif
 ```

-To enable data prefetching recompile the application with 2 defines.
+To enable data prefetching, recompile the application with 2 defines.
 You can experiment with values of `DIST` to see how performance is impacted.

 The white paper shows a graph of various values of DIST and explains how the performance saturates at a `DIST` value of 40 on the N1SDP hardware.
 The example below uses 100 for `DIST`.